-Getting back to the area surrounding the temple.
-At that main intersection above Asakusa station, keep an eye out for the Kamiya Bar, which claims to be Tokyo's first Western-style cocktail bar.
+Getting back to the area surrounding Toei Asakusa station.
+At that main intersection above the station, keep an eye out for the Kamiya Bar, which claims to be Tokyo’s first Western-style cocktail bar.
 They opened in April 1880!
-This is the birthplace of Denki Bran, one of Japan's first attempts at making Western-style liquor.
+This is the birthplace of Denki Bran, one of Japan’s first attempts at making Western-style liquor.
 Whether they were successful or not is up to you, but keep in mind that in those days, Western liquor was mostly considered to be for medicinal purposes only.
-The actual recipe remains a secret to this day, but it's certainly heavy on brandy.
+The actual recipe remains a secret to this day, but it’s certainly heavy on brandy.

 Under you is the Asakusa Chika Shotengai, Japan’s oldest underground shopping arcade.
 Plenty of places to drink down there too.

 But if you look up you’ll certainly see one of the newer features of Tokyo’s skyline, Tokyo SkyTree.
 Just before that, on the other side of the Sumida River, you may be wondering why there’s a golden turd.
 That’s the Philippe Starck-designed Asahi Beer Hall, part of Asahi Brewery’s headquarters.
 It’s supposed to be a golden flame.

 As you can probably tell by now, Asakusa has been an integral to the development of Tokyo’s nightlife over the last several centuries.
 It’s certainly not one of Tokyo’s trendy or glitzy neighborhoods, but it’s a great place to get a feel for how Tokyo’s drinking scene has evolved over hundreds of years.